-- Bring supplies that may not be available due to limited infrastructure in Walton County, such as hand sanitizer and disinfectant wipes, and plan to use them.
+- Bring supplies that may be scarce in Walton County, such as hand sanitizer and disinfectant wipes, and plan to use them.

 - Bring facemasks for you and your family to use when interacting in public spaces (some businesses may require masks for entry).

-- Please understand that many restaurants or accommodations may not be operating at full capacity, either due to government regulation or staffing shortages.
+- Please understand that some restaurants may not be operating at full capacity, either as a precaution or because of staffing shortages.
 This may mean meals must be ordered to-go, or restaurant seating is not readily available.